 Looking for a place to start?

 Reach out to a treatment provider for free today.

 - OR -

 Many people start using Dexedrine because they perceive it as a safe way to enhance performance.
 Many do not fully understand the risk of addiction until it is too late.

 If you are addicted to Dexedrine, you aren’t alone.
 Help is available in the form of many different resources, including:

 - Support groups

 - 12-step programs

 Detoxification is an important part of treatment to avoid withdrawal symptoms that may lead to a relapse.
-Uncomfortable withdrawal symptoms may include headaches, depression and fatigue.
-Detox is usually part of rehabilitation programs and generally takes a week to get the substance out of the patient’s system and restore normal levels of dopamine to the brain.
+Uncomfortable withdrawal symptoms may include headaches, depression, and fatigue.
+Detox is usually part of rehabilitation programs, and it generally takes a week to get the substance out of the patient’s system and restore normal levels of dopamine to the brain.